smithjd/sql-pet/README.md

    install.packages("webshot")
    webshot::install_phantomjs()
 ```

+Then run the `build_book.R` script to compile the book.

 ## Code of Conduct
 If you plan to participate in the project in any way, such as a developer, reviewer, contributor, committer, or student, you are expected to follow the project's [Code of Conduct](https://github.com/smithjd/sql-pet/blob/master/CODE_OF_CONDUCT.md).
 Please review those guidelines before choosing to participate in the project.